Sierra Leone's leading doctor dies of Ebola

 The overall death toll from the epidemic has risen to 6,915 as of Dec.
 14, the WHO said on Wednesday, adding that the increase in cases in Sierra Leone appeared to have slowed.

-Kargbo said Willoughby's death was one of the most tragic to hit the country since the passing, in July, of its only virologist and Ebola specialist, Dr Shek Humar Khan.
+Kargbo said Willoughby's death was the most tragic to hit the country since the passing, in July, of its only virologist and Ebola specialist, Dr Shek Humar Khan.

 "We all looked up to Dr Willoughby and would consult him on many issues relating to our medical profession," Kargbo said.